conduktor/conduktor-docs/docs/platform/gateway/installation/opensource-install.md

 ![GatewayAndMarketPlace.png](GatewayAndMarketPlace.png)

-# Quick start and demo
+# Quick Start

-The quick start guide will demonstrate how to install Conduktor Gateway and configure it against a Kafka running on localhost.
-The logging interceptor will be used to write a log to stdout when Kafka traffic flows through the gateway.
+The quick start guide demonstrates how to install Conduktor Gateway and configure it to run with a locally running Kafka.
+It then uses the example logging interceptor to write a log line to stdout when Kafka traffic flows through the gateway.

 ## Get a Kafka instance

 Follow step 1 and step 2 (Zookeeper or KRaft version) from the [Apache Kafka Quick Start](https://kafka.apache.org/quickstart) to create a single broker cluster running on your local system.
 Use the default configuration, which will start a broker on `localhost:9092`.

+If you're not familiar with Kafka, follow the [Conduktor Kafkademy tutorial](https://www.conduktor.io/kafka/starting-kafka/) for a step by step guide on how to do this.

+You can also use an existing Kafka cluster, by updating the [Conduktor gateway configuration](#conduktor-gateway-to-kafka-cluster-configuration).

 ## Run the gateway